HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 </figure>

-In other words, get folks to migrate away from those outdated, vulnerable versions of jQuery and we would see the number of sites with known vulnerabilities plummet (at least, until we start finding some in the newer frameworks).
+In other words, if we can get folks to migrate away from those outdated, vulnerable versions of jQuery, we would see the number of sites with known vulnerabilities plummet (at least, until we start finding some in the newer frameworks).

 The bulk of the vulnerabilities found fall into the "medium" severity category.